canonical/ubuntu-cloud-docs/oracle/oracle-how-to/deploy-oke-nodes-using-ubuntu-images.rst

          }]

-      Lastly, replace the values and run the following command to create the Managed node pool:
+      Lastly, replace the values and run the following command to create the managed node pool:

       .. code:: bash